Mario Enrique Ríos Montt: Political confrontation with his brother

 Efraín Ríos Montt, who took office as president.
 The regime of ultra-right dictatorship was established and a civil war and political repression have reached unprecedented scale.
 At the same time, the ruling group was distinguished by a fanatical Protestant evangelism and was suspicious of the Catholic population.

-Under the Riosmontist regime, Mario Rios Montt publicly opposed the repressive policies of his elder brother.
+Under the Riosmontist regime, Mario Ríos Montt publicly opposed the repressive policies of his elder brother.
 On the advice of the head of state, the titular bishop had to leave the country temporarily and move to Italy.

 Bishop and human rights

-After the change of power in August 1983, Montt returned to Guatemala and on March 3, 1984, resigned as prelate of Escuintla.
+After the change of power in August 1983, Ríos Montt returned to Guatemala and, on 3 March 1984, resigned as prelate of Escuintla.

-On 24 January 1987 he was appointed Auxiliary Bishop of the Archdiocese of Guatemala and since 1998 he is the Vicar of Pastoral of the same.
+On 24 January 1987, he was appointed Auxiliary Bishop of the Archdiocese of Guatemala and since 1998 he was the Vicar of Pastoral of the same.

-On 26 April 1998 Bishop Juan Gerardi was assassinated, two days after publishing his report Guatemala: Never Again, where he presented evidence forty years of repression in that country: 200,000 Indians killed and one million exiled.
+On 26 April 1998, Bishop Juan Gerardi was assassinated, two days after publishing his report Guatemala: Never Again, where he presented evidence forty years of repression in that country: 200,000 Indigenous people killed and one million exiled.
 Nine out of ten victims were unarmed, mostly indigenous, civilians.
 More than 90% of the crimes had been the responsibility of the Guatemalan State.
 Mario Enrique Ríos Montt took over in this year his duties in the Office of Human Rights of the Archdiocese of Guatemala (ODHA) and became an influential and powerful opponent of his brother.

 Montt criticized the former military regimes for brutality and civil governments for corruption.

-In the socio-political aspect, Mario Enrique Rios Montt was the opponent of Jose Efraín Rios Montt.
-However, the brothers meet at family celebrations and communicate in a friendly manner, trying to avoid discussing politics.
+In the socio-political aspect, Mario Enrique Ríos Montt was the opponent of Jose Efraín Rios Montt.
+However, the brothers met at family celebrations and communicated in a friendly manner, trying to avoid discussing politics.

 Retirement

-On October 2, 2010, Pope Benedict XVI accepted his resignation for reasons of age and on July 26, 2011, Montt was appointed apostolic administrator of the Vicariate of Izabal, where he replaced Bishop Gabriel Peñate Rodríguez till 9 February 2013.
+On 2 October 2010, Pope Benedict XVI accepted his resignation for reasons of age and on 26 July 2011, Montt was appointed apostolic administrator of the Vicariate of Izabal, where he replaced Bishop Gabriel Peñate Rodríguez till 9 February 2013.

+Ríos Montt died on 5 April 2026, at the age of 94.